a2i2/active-learning-simulator/README.md

 - reset: resets any stopper parameters

 Currently supported stopping criteria algorithms include:
-- Sample size (SampleSize): stops AL when the sample no longer contains relevant documents (naive)
+- Sample size: stops AL when the sample no longer contains relevant documents (naive)
-- Sample proportion (SameProportion): measures the class distribution from random sampling and determines an estimate for the total number of relevant documents in the dataset.
+- Sample proportion: measures the class distribution from random sampling and determines an estimate for the total number of relevant documents in the dataset.
 When this value is reached by the active learner, AL training terminates
-- Recall estimate statistical analysis (Statistical): uses hypergeometric sampling to determine a p-value as the stopping criteria.
+- Recall estimate statistical analysis: uses hypergeometric sampling to determine a p-value as the stopping criteria.
 Terminates AL when the target recall has likely been reached

 ### Active learning handler
 Handles the AL training loops for systematic review labelling.
 Training involves initialisation of parameters, initial sampling using the chosen selector's *initial_select* method, main AL training loop using the chosen ML model's predictions and chosen selector's *select* method under the chosen stopper's *stopping_criteria*.